B2B homepage structure isn’t about following a template. It’s about guiding visitors through a logical journey from awareness to action.

 • Benefit: “Spot problems before customers notice them”

-Always lead with benefit, then explain the feature that delivers it.
+Always lead with the benefit, then explain the feature that delivers it.

 Common mistakes: